You may assume that the air you breathe, the products you use, and the water that you drink are all safe; this is a reasonable assumption.

 There are two metro Atlanta communities in particular that have suffered extraordinarily from ethylene oxide exposure: Smyrna and Covington.

-According to the same EPA report cited above, and described in an article published by 11 Alive, the EPA considers it unacceptable for a community to have 100 extra incidences of cancer per 1 million people exposed (to ethylene oxide).
+As noted an article published by 11 Alive, the EPA considers it unacceptable for a community to have 100 extra incidences of cancer per 1 million people exposed (to ethylene oxide).

 In Smyrna, the cancer rate following ethylene oxide exposure was 114 additional cases of cancer; in Covington, there were more than 200 additional cases of cancer reported.
 This has resulted in the issue being referred to as the “Covington cancer cluster.”
 The Covington area exposure is the result of operations at the Becton Dickinson (BD) Bard plant.

 Perhaps most shocking about the issue is not that ethylene oxide is dangerous or that cancer rates have skyrocketed in communities where ethylene oxide exposure has occurred, but that officials have known about the risks of ethylene oxide exposure for decades.
-Yet people in communities living close to ethylene oxide-emitting facilities are being exposed to the toxin at concentrations up to 14 times higher than studies suggest are safe.

 How Our Experienced Georgia Toxic Tort Lawyers Can Help

 Various experts will need to be called in, a thorough investigation must be conducted, and a strong, well-documented case must be presented.
-You can be certain that BD Bard, Becton Dickenson, Sterigenics, or any other large corporate defendant will have excellent attorneys on their side.
+You can be certain that BD Bard, Becton Dickenson, Sterigenics, or any other large corporate defendant will continue to have excellent attorneys on their side.

 • Conduct a free, confidential assessment of your toxic tort claim;